dream-horizon-org/delivr/docs/distribution/IMPLEMENTATION_PLAN.md

 - [ ] Handles JSON for iOS
 - [ ] versionCode optional for Android
 - [ ] Response shows NEW submission ID (not same as old)
-- [ ] No internalTestingLink for Android resubmission
+- [ ] No internalTrackLink for Android resubmission
 - [ ] Handles errors gracefully

 ---